Skip to main content

 Research interests

-• contemporary linguistic soundscapes, speaking styles, language ideologies, non-standardised speech, sensory modalities, embodied reasoning and embodied cognition, sociophonetics, language contact, emerging English, ethnography, audiovisual methodologies, qualitative and quantitative methods, storytelling
+• contemporary linguistic soundscapes, speaking style, language ideologies, non-standardised speech, sensory modalities, voice AI and AI ethics, embodied cognition, language contact, emerging English, ethnography, audiovisual methodologies, qualitative and quantitative methods, storytelling

 Research overview